Skip to content

 The Graduate Research School will endeavour to make arrangements that ensure your seminar either happens when currently scheduled, or is rescheduled to a future date.

-18 weeks prior to confirmation of candidature deadline
+At least 18 weeks prior to confirmation of candidature deadline:

 Please note that any confirmation seminar arranged outside of this process will not be considered valid.